telerik/blazor-docs/components/grid/selection/rows.md

 ### SelectedItemsChanged and Asynchronous Operations

 Asynchronous operations such as loading data on demand should be handled in the [`OnRowClick`]({%slug grid-events%}#onrowclick) or [`OnRowDoubleClick`]({%slug grid-events%}#onrowdoubleclick) events rather than in the [`SelectedItemsChanged`]({%slug grid-events%}#selecteditemschanged).
 So if you want to load that data on demand, you should use the `OnRowClick` event.

+## Row Selection and Other Grid Features

+### Row Selection with Editing Modes

+#### InCell Edit Mode

+In the [Incell EditMode]({%slug components/grid/editing/incell%}) selection can be applied only via a [checkbox column]({%slug components/grid/columns/checkbox%}) (`<GridCheckboxColumn />`).
+This applies for both selection modes - single and multiple.
+This is required due to the overlapping action that triggers selection and InCell editing (clicking in the row) - if row click selection was enabled with InCell editing, each attempt to select a row would put a cell in edit mode; and each attempt to edit a cell would select a new row.
+Such user experience is confusing, and so selection will only work through the row selection checkbox.

+To see how to select the row that is being edited in InCell edit mode without using a `<GridCheckboxColumn />` check out the [Row Selection in Edit with InCell EditMode]({%slug grid-kb-row-select-incell-edit%}) Knowledge Base article.

+#### Inline and Popup Edit Modes

+In [Inline EditMode]({%slug components/grid/editing/inline%}) and [Popup EditMode]({%slug components/grid/editing/popup%}) selection can be done by clicking on the desired row or by using a `<GridCheckboxColumn />`.

+### Selection in Grid with virtualized rows

+When the Grid has [virtualized rows]({%slug components/grid/virtual-scrolling%}) and the `SelectionMode` is set to [`Multiple`](#selection-mode) the selectable items will be the one in the current set of items (page).
+If you select an item and scroll down to some of the ones that are not rendered yet (virtualization kicks in) and you want to select that range with the `Shift` button, the selection will start from the position of the first item of the current set (page) to the last selected item.

+### Selection in Template

+If you are using a [Grid Column Template]({%slug grid-templates-column%}) and you have a clickable component as content of the Grid Column Template, you can check the knowledge base article on [how to stop the selection from being triggered when the user clicks another component in the Grid Column Template]({%slug grid-kb-row-selection-in-column-template%}).

+If you are using the [Row Template]({%slug components/grid/features/templates%}#row-template), the Grid cannot render selection checkboxes for you, so you have to bind them yourself to a field in the model, and handle their selection changed event to populate the `SelectedItems` collection of the Grid.
+You can find an example to get started in the following thread: [Grid Row Template with Selection - Unsure how to Bind to Selected Item](https://feedback.telerik.com/blazor/1463819-grid-row-template-with-selection-unsure-how-to-bind-to-selected-item)

+### Selection and Row Drag and Drop

+If the user drags selected rows, the current selection will be cleared on row drop.

 ## See Also